HsienChing/HsienChing.github.io/_posts/2024-10-12-Happy-One-Dollar.md

 Girl: "No!"

-Seeing that she couldn't speak clearly, I thought maybe she was playing some "social adventure game."
+Seeing that she couldn't speak clearly, her expression was a bit nervous.

+I thought maybe she was playing some "social adventure game."

 Then I helped her and sponsored one dollar.